ceph/ceph/doc/cephadm/osd.rst

 Limiter:
 ^^^^^^^^

-When you specified valid filters but want to limit the amount of matching disks you can use the 'limit' directive.
+If you have specified some valid filters but want to limit the number of disks that they match, use the ``limit`` directive:

 .. code-block:: yaml

     limit: 2

-For example, if you used `vendor` to match all disks that are from `VendorA` but only want to use the first two you could use `limit`.
+For example, if you used `vendor` to match all disks that are from `VendorA` but want to use only the first two, you could use `limit`:

 .. code-block:: yaml